-“Design ethics” is one of those phrases that most of us brush over as too… intangible, too abstract, or even maybe too obvious; we would never knowingly design something we believe to be negative, right?
-But reality is much more nuanced than that…
+“Design ethics” is one of those phrases that many of us brush over as too intangible, too abstract, or even maybe too obvious — we would never knowingly design something we believe to be negative, right?
+But reality is much more nuanced than that.

-In 2014 I was just a junior designer in an insignificant position whose work couldn’t possibly have any significant impact on the world, let alone contribute to global political discourse… or so I thought.
-Around that time, the concept of gamification was gaining traction and I had just finished a course on it with Kevin Werbach.
-Soon after, I stumbled on to an opportunity to design a gamified social activism platform from the ground up.
-Needless to say I was ecstatic to jump at the chance and experiment with my newfound knowledge of human psychology.
+In 2014, I was a junior designer whose work couldn’t possibly have any significant impact on the world, let alone contribute to global political discourse… or so I thought.
+Around that time, the concept of gamification was gaining traction, and I had just finished a course on it with Kevin Werbach.
+Soon after, I stumbled onto an opportunity to design a gamified social activism platform from the ground up.
+I jumped at the chance, ecstatic to experiment with my newfound knowledge of human psychology.

-uCampaign was an app where campaign supporters could earn points by inviting friends, advocating on social media and even physically checking-in at voting centers.
-I was the sole designer and my responsibility was to architect the fundamental experience.
-As I met with the CEO, the app’s Right-leaning orientation became apparent as we discussed potential clients which were small, local republican organizations.
-Although many of my personal beliefs ran counter, dismissal of significant success combined with excitement subdued any internal conflict I had about its mission; my contributions would never accumulate enough to matter in the grand scheme, I thought.
+uCampaign was an app that awarded points to campaign supporters when they invited friends to use it, advocated on social media, and even physically checked in at voting centers.
+I was the sole designer, and it was my responsibility to architect the fundamental experience.
+When I met with the CEO, the app’s right-leaning orientation became apparent as we discussed potential clients: small, local, Republican organizations.
+Although many of my personal beliefs ran counter to these organizations, the prospect of designing a real, successful product dampened any internal conflict I had about its mission.

 I delivered my final designs, we completed the project, and life moved on.

-Shortly after Trump’s presidential win, a friend sent me an article about an app used to by his campaign to organize voters.
-He and I were both shocked to discover that I had designed it.
+Shortly after Trump’s presidential win, a friend sent me an article about an app his campaign had used to organize voters.
+I was shocked to discover that it was the very app I had designed.

-I started Googling and discovered that the app was covered by nearly all major publications- from CNN, and Bloomberg to Gizmodo, and Business Insider.
-I learned that app had been used by 200K+ users of Trump, NRA, Leave Brexit, and various conservative campaigns- nearly all of which I personally oppose.
-It was surreal.
-I never imagined it could be this successful.
+I started Googling and discovered that the app was covered by nearly all major publications, from CNN and Bloomberg to Gizmodo and Business Insider.
+I learned that the app had been used by 200,000+ supporters of Trump, the NRA, Brexit, and other conservative campaigns, nearly all of which I personally oppose.
+It was…